-Mr. Wilfredo O. Racaza's son, Mr. Raymond Gerard S. Racaza, is a principal shareholder of the Company.
+Mr. Wilfredo O. Racaza, a non-executive director of Xurpas, is the father of Mr. Raymond Gerard S. Racaza, a principal shareholder of the Company.

-There are no family relationships between the current members of the Board and the key officers / principal shareholders other than the above.
+There are no other family relationships between the current members of the Board and the key officers/principal shareholders other than the above.